Fortescue (company): Christmas Creek

-Mining began at Christmas Creek, 50 km to the east of Cloudbreak, in May 2009.
+Mining began at Christmas Creek, 50 km to the east of Cloudbreak, in 2009.
 Subsequent expansion projects have lifted production capacity to 50 million tonnes per annum.

 The operations at Christmas Creek are undergoing expansion and in late 2010 a fifty-kilometre extension to the existing Port Hedland to Cloudbreak rail line was completed to transport the ore to Cloudbreak.
 The first ore-processing facility (OPF) was commissioned at Christmas Creek in April 2011 with a second OPF commissioned in 2012.
-As part of the second expansion, a number of additional infrastructure projects were completed, including a 6.3 km overland conveyor, a new airstrip, an expansion of the power plant and increasing capacity at the operations village to 1,600 rooms.
+As part of the second expansion, a number of additional infrastructure projects were completed, including a 6.3 km overland conveyor, a new airstrip, an expansion of the power plant and increasing capacity at the operations village to 1600 rooms.

-In January 2013, Fortescue awarded Macmahon Holdings a $1.8 billion mining services contract for its Christmas Creek mine expansion.
+In 2013, Fortescue awarded Macmahon Holdings a $1.8 billion mining services contract for its Christmas Creek mine expansion.
 The Christmas Creek expansion increases the capacity of the Chichester operations to 95 million tons a year, and was a key component of the company's 155-million-tonne-a-year expansion plans.

 Solomon Hub

 Located in the middle of Fortescue's 87000 km2 Pilbara tenement area, the Solomon Hub was Fortescue's next major project.
 It has almost twice the resource and less than half the strip ratio of the Chichester Hub.
 Fortescue's Exploration team has already delineated more than 2.86 e9t of resource at the Solomon Hub and there are identified exploration prospects targeting up to 5 e9t.
 In May 2013, Fortescue officially opened its 20-million-tonne-per-annum (mtpa) Firetail mine at Solomon.
 In December 2013, the company announced it had achieved first production from its 40 mtpa Kings Valley mine.

 The train load out (TLO) facility at Firetail was commissioned in November 2012 and the first ore was transported on the Fortescue Hamersley Rail Line in December 2012.
 In December 2012 Fortescue opened the 129 km Solomon Railway that connects Solomon to Fortescue's mainline to its port operations.

 A third operation within the Solomon hub, the Queens Valley mine, was approved for construction in 2019 at a projected cost of A$417 million.
 The mine, located 15 km west of the Kings Valley mine, is scheduled to open in 2022.

+On 12 May 2026, Justice Stephen Burley delivered a landmark decision in Yindjibarndi Ngurra Aboriginal Corporation RNTBC v State of Western Australia (No 2) [2026] FCA 585, awarding approximately $150 million for cultural loss and around $100,000 for economic loss for Fortescue's impacts at the Solomon Hub, making it the largest native title compensation award in Australian history.
+The Court found that significant cultural and spiritual harm had occurred as a result of mining activities, including the destruction or disturbance of numerous heritage sites and impacts on Yindjibarndi connection to Ngurra (Country).